meltingcore/bg/meal-mayhem/Decks.md

 ### Türkiye

 - **Special Ability** - Before scoring, you can replace opponent's **normal** or **hard** recipe with a **kebab** by discarding 1 or 2 prepared and unused ingredients of any type.
+You don't benefit from special ability effects of the replaced recipe.
 - **Win Condition** - Replace 4 opponent recipes with **kebab** recipes.
 - **Tracking** - The **kebab** recipe cards.